 The bank conducts Internal Capital Adequacy Assessment Process (ICAAP) on annual basis to assess the sufficiency of its capital funds to cover the risks specified under Pillar- II of Basel guidelines.
-The adequacy of Bank's capital funds to meet the future business growth is also assessed in the ICAAP document.
-As regards the adequacy of capital to support the future activities, the bank has drawn an assessment of capital requirement for five years with the approval of the Board as part of ICAAP exercise.
-The surplus CRAR acts as a buffer to support the future activities.
-Moreover, the headroom available for the bank for mobilizing Tier 1 and Tier 2 capital shall additionally support capital structure to meet the required CRAR against future activities.
+The adequacy of Bank's capital funds to meet the future business growth is also assessed in the ICAAP document, which is approved by the Board.
+While the surplus CRAR available at present acts as a buffer to support the future activities, the headroom available for the bank for mobilizing Tier 1 and Tier 2 capital (subject to approval by the competent authorities) is also assessed to meet the required CRAR against future activities.